Falkland Island Cruises & Luxury Expeditions

 1

-Discover wildlife on remote untamed beaches
+Discover wildlife on remote, untamed beaches.

 From curious Gentoo penguins often approaching on the sand to jousting elephant seals and Orcas circling close to shore for prey, wildlife watching on the Falkland Islands can sometimes feel like watching a natural history programme unfold before you.
+Rockhopper penguins can also be seen on these remote beaches, adding to the unique birdwatching experiences available.

 2

-Explore a bird watchers paradise
+Explore a bird-watcher paradise

 3